YuxuanJiang1/SCRIBE/README.md

 pip install -r requirements/eval.txt

 ```
 - Next, get and fill all the required API.
-In this work, we use [GPT-4o](https://openai.com/index/gpt-4/), [Gemini-2.0-flash](https://ai.google.dev/gemini-api/docs/models/gemini#gemini-2.0-flash) and [Chatgpt](https://openai.com/index/chatgpt/).
+In this work, we use [GPT-5-mini](https://platform.openai.com/docs/models/gpt-5-mini).
 - Also, install tools for training and evaluation: [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory/tree/main), and [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness).

 ### 💻 Models

-We use [R1-Distill-Qwen-7B](https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-7B) for our main experiment.
+We use [Qwen3-4B-Instruct-2507](https://huggingface.co/Qwen/Qwen3-4B-Instruct-2507) for our main experiment.
 Please first get the access of that model.

 ### 📥 Data

-Coming soon.
+Will release after paper get accepted.

 ## ⛳️ Run